 There are a ton of different options for backing up your site from paid services to free plugins in the WordPress repository.

-STEP 4 – Since servers and hosting companies are different, this is one thing I can’t help you out with.
-You will either need to contact your hosting company or if they provide a tutorial, follow that.
+STEP 4 – Since servers and hosting companies are different, you should contact your hosting company or if they provide a tutorial, follow that.

 Enjoy the speed and security of your WordPress site now running on PHP 7+…